 St Ouen’s Bay is a stunning beach covering almost the entire west coast of Jersey.
-It is a sandy beach, with sand dunes stretching back from the bay almost as far as the airport.
+It is a flat, wide, sandy beach, with sand dunes stretching back from the bay almost as far as the airport.

 WHERE TO EAT